Varun-Senthil20/mnist-neural-net-in-c/README.md

 ### 🔨 Build & Compile
 **Prerequisites:**
 OpenBLAS library is required.
 Install it using:
+*Note: The exact command may differ for different Linux distributions.*
 ```bash
 sudo apt-get install libopenblas-dev
 ```
-*Note: The exact command may differ for different Linux distributions.*
+compiling:
 ```bash
 make run
 ```